What Is Fareston® (toremifene)?

 Before starting treatment with toremifene, tell your doctor if you have:1,2

 - Congestive heart failure

-- Liver disease or impairment
+- Liver problems

 - Abnormalities in electrolytes (like magnesium and potassium)

 Toremifene can harm an unborn baby.
 If you can become pregnant, you should use birth control during treatment with toremifene.
 You should also not breastfeed during treatment with toremifene.
 Talk to your doctor about your options for birth control and breastfeeding while taking toremifene.1,2